Skip to content Exit mobile menu

 • Make initial contact with the school and the LT

-• Adopt a professional attitude to all aspects of the school experience
+• Adopt a professional attitude toward all aspects of the school experience

 • Ensure regular and punctual attendance